ubccpsc/classy/docs/instructor/features.md

 Classy helps automate the distribution and grading of assignments.
 Classy integrates with Github to create an environment where students can gain real-world and practical hands-on experience with *Git* version control while getting real-time feedback on the quality of their code.

-Classy's front-end consists of a front-end JavaScript framework and a back-end for front-end RESTful API.
-The front-end application is named *Portal*.
-Classy's back-end consists of a RESTful API.
-The back-end application is named *AutoTest*.
-While *Portal* helps instructors manage course administration by enabling instructors to setup assignments, setup autograding, and manage grades, *AutoTest* integrates with Github to create an interactive grading experience.
-Automated feedback to students can occur on student `commit` and `push` actions.
-Customized grade feedback can be produced where a student build fails or passes, with additional reports, such as coverage. *AutoTest* supports the full customization of these features to fit the business requirements of a course through the custom logic that an instructor programs into a Docker container.
+Classy's front-end consists of a front-end JavaScript framework and supporting RESTful API called *Portal*. *Portal* helps instructors manage course administration by automating tasks, such as setting up assignments, grading, and grade management for instructors.
+Classy has another RESTful API to manage complex back-end Github and grading logic called **AutoTest**. *AutoTest* integrates with Github to create an interactive grading experience.

+AutoTest's features include automated feedback to grade requests from students that they request on  `commit` comments on Github.
+Grade feedback is completely customizable and developed by an instructor to meet the requirements of their course.
+Feedback can be produced where a student code builds, fails to build, reaches a grade threshold, etc. and allows for additional reports to be included.

 ## Portal

 <img src="../assets/portal-admin-config.png/">

 - Dashboard to view grading results and logs
-- Automatically mark course assignments using Docker containers.
+- Automatically mark course assignments using Docker containers
-  - 1-to-1 or 1-to-many Docker container to assignment grading capabilities.
+  - 1-to-1 or 1-to-many Docker container to assignment grading capabilities
-- Manage when assignments are automatically graded with open and close dates.
+- Manage when assignments are automatically graded with *open* and *close* dates
-- Assign students private repos to work on assignments.
+- Distribute private repositories to students
-- Assign teams a common private repo to collaborate on.
+- Distribute private repositories to teams of students
-- View/export grades (grade export supports CSV format).
+- View/export grades in CSV format
-- Import/update Classlist information directly through API.
+- Import/update Classlist information directly through API
-- Implement custom front-end views and features using JavaScript and RESTful APIs.
+- Implement custom features using JavaScript MVC and RESTful APIs

 ## AutoTest

-- Students receive grade feedback for grade requests on `commit` actioms and automatic build failure notifications on `push` actions.
+- Students receive grade feedback and build failure notifications when new *commits* are *pushed* to Github.
-- Student grade feedback quotas based on customizable time.
+- Student grade feedback customizable time delays
-- Instructors build Docker containers to compute automated feedback and grades for code commits.
+- Custom build Docker containers to grade code how you prefer
-- TAs have access to container logs and grades to quickly give human feedback to students.
+- Access to container logs and grades by TAs get help support students
-- Grading and feedback containers are configurable for 1-to-many assignments and 1-to-1 assignments.
+- Docker containers can mark 1-to-many assignments and 1-to-1 assignments
-- Supports regression testing assignments.
+- Supports regression testing

 ## Github and AutoTest Examples

 In the following scenarios, an instructor has configured the `lab2` deliverable to be marked by a custom built AutoGrade container.
-AutoTest runs the AutoGrade container for each `push` and marks the latest `commit`.
+AutoTest runs the AutoGrade container each time a student pushes code to Github and marks the latest commit.
 The expected behaviour of AutoTest is demonstrated based on the student actions.

 ### Student Role Examples